The Wrapbook Team

 Minimum Spend: None

-The Arizona Motion Picture Production Program goes into effect in 2023.
-To be eligible for the tax credit, producers must shoot their film or television show primarily in Arizona, conduct pre- and post-production in the state and hire Arizona workers to work as crew in the production.
+To be eligible for the Arizona film tax credit, producers must shoot their film or television show primarily in Arizona, conduct pre- and post-production in the state and hire Arizona workers to work as crew in the production.

 4. Arkansas